dotnet/dotnet-monitor/documentation/configuration/collection-rule-configuration.md

 #### Example

-Usage that is satisfied when the target application's custom histogram for a 10 second window has its:
- * 50th Percentile be greater than 200
+Usage that is satisfied when the target application's custom histogram for a 10 second window has its 50th Percentile greater than 200:

 <details>
   <summary>JSON</summary>